A Definitive Guide to Buying a Manufactured Home That You Will Love

 - Loans for large tickets items, such as home appliances

 If you don’t know what your credit score is, now is the time to find out.
-After years of confusion regarding how to safely check your, the Federal Trade Commission has provided a safe way to get your credit report from three reporting agencies once in any 12-month cycle.
+After years of confusion regarding how to safely check your score, the Federal Trade Commission has provided a safe way to get your credit report from three reporting agencies once in any 12-month cycle.
 The report will come to you without showing up as a “hard credit inquiry”, which is something that actually can impair your credit rating.
 The site the FTC set up to safely field credit inquiries is at Annual Credit Report.com.

 Tip #3: Do Your Research – See What’s Out There